garybgenett/gary-os/README.md

 It seems to be a current trend that opensource projects are adopting equality and conduct statements.
-These are the two best documents the author could find, the latter of which was suggested by GitHub, which inspired an Internet search to find the former:
+These are the two best documents the author could find, the latter of which was suggested by GitHub, which in turn inspired an Internet search to find the former:

   * Social Protection & Human Rights Equality and Non-discrimination: [https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination](https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination)
   * Contributor Covenant Code of Conduct: [https://contributor-covenant.org/version/1/4/code-of-conduct.html](https://contributor-covenant.org/version/1/4/code-of-conduct.html)